 The effect of the NSW Amendment Act will mean that construction companies in liquidation will not have access to the interim payment regime as provided for in the NSW SOP Act, which will see NSW aligned with Victoria.

-To learn more about the decision, or for advice, please contact Darren Cain, Principal Lawyer and Head of KCL Law’s Building and Construction practice, on (03) 8600 8835 or email@example.com, or Dominic Brown, Lawyer, on (03) 8600 8851 or firstname.lastname@example.org.
+To learn more about the decision, or for advice, please contact Darren Cain, Principal Lawyer and Head of Construction and Infrastructure, on (03) 8600 8835 or email@example.com, or Dominic Brown, Lawyer, on (03) 8600 8851 or firstname.lastname@example.org.

 More information on the author, Dominic Brown.